If you deal with steel, the word “hedging” is a magic spell to turn you off. “Thanks, but this is not for us.”

 But what if . . .

-- there were an instrument that could be closely customized for purchasing and sales across the product range, geographies, and currencies on the one hand
+- there were an instrument that could be customized across the product range, geographies, and currencies on the one hand

 - and be sufficiently standardized for trading on the other?

-Price hedging is a company-wide decision that needs support from several departments, but managing financial derivatives is not an easy task, especially for SMEs and companies that have never used them before.
-For those looking for safety, clearing financial derivatives doesn’t take into account very different risk profiles exhibited by hedgers and speculators.
+Risk management is a company-wide decision that needs support from several departments, but trading financial derivatives is not an easy task, especially for SMEs and companies that have never used them before.
+As their clearing becomes more mandatory, it doesn’t take into account very different risk profiles exhibited by hedgers and speculators.

 But what if . . .